onegronm/design-patterns/README.md

     - Can bundle state and behavior in one object or forward behavior to other objects.
     - Can extend behavior via subclassing.
     - Can pass a command object as a parameter.
     - Composition yields macro commands.
+Macro commands are a simple extension of Command that allow multiple commands to be invoked.
     - Supports arbitrary level undo-redo.
   - #### Uses and drawbacks
     - Implement logging, undo(), and transactional systems.